-To be the named contact for colleagues in the Stockton Virtual School and other local authorities as appropriate; To ensure the speedy transfer of information and school records between agencies and other schools; To ensure the school admits Looked After and Previously Looked after Children in line with the Admissions Code of Practice; schools should admit all looked after children separate to 'In Year Fair Access Protocols'.
-To ensure that the Head Teacher considers a range of strategies before exclusion for a looked after child, which should be a last resort.
-This includes contacting the Head of The Virtual School and securing First Day Response provision.
-Tra aining To develop a knowledge of Vulnerable Children / Education Inclusion procedures by attending training events organised by the Local Authority and other providers; To attend training for Designated Teachers as appropriate; To cascade training to school staff as appropriate. c) res each of The Trust schools, there will be a link governor with special sponsibility for Looked After and Previously Looked after Children: e Governor for Conyers Secondary School is Julia Gerrard d) Th e role of that Governor: The named governor will report to the Governing Body on an annual basis (unless it will be easy to identify individual children whereby work on behalf of all vulnerable groups, such as Ever 6, etc., may be more appropriate): Areas that may be reported; A comparison of test scores for looked after children as a discrete group, compared with the attainment and progress of other pupils; The attendance of pupils as a discrete group, compared with other pupils; The level of fixed term/permanent exclusions; and Pupil destinations.
-The named governor should be satisfied that the school's policies and procedure ensure that Looked After and previously Looked After pupils have equal access to:
+- To develop a knowledge of Vulnerable Children / Education Inclusion procedures by attending training events organised by the Local Authority and other providers; - To attend training for Designated Teachers as appropriate; - To cascade training to school staff as appropriate. - c) In each of The Trust schools, there will be a link governor with special responsibility for Looked After and Previously Looked After Children: The Governor for Conyers School is the Chair of the Care Support and Guidance Committee, currently Mr. Neil Mitchell.

+d) The role of that Governor:

+- The named governor will report to the Governing Body on an annual basis (unless it will be easy to identify individual children whereby work on behalf of all vulnerable groups, such as Ever 6, etc, may be more appropriate):

+- Areas that may be reported;

+- A comparison of test scores for looked after children as a discrete group, compared with the attainment and progress of other pupils;

+- The attendance of pupils as a discrete group, compared with other pupils;

+- The level of fixed term/permanent exclusions; and

+- Pupil destinations.

+- The named governor should be satisfied that the school's policies and procedure ensure that Looked After and previously Looked After pupils have equal access to:

+- The national curriculum (if appropriate);

+- Public examinations (if appropriate);

+- Careers guidance;

+- Additional educational support;

+- Extra-curricular activities;

+- Work experience